Edward Stanley, 19th Earl of Derby

 Edward Richard William Stanley, 19th Earl of Derby, (born 10 October 1962) is a British hereditary peer and landowner.

 He was a member of the House of Lords from 1994 to 1999.

 Early life

-Edward Stanley (known to friends as "Teddy") was born in 1962, the son of Hugh Stanley (1926–1971) and his wife Rose Birch.
+Edward Stanley (known to friends as "Teddy") was born in 1962, the son of Hugh Stanley (1926–1971), the youngest son of Edward Stanley, Lord Stanley (died 1938), and his wife Rose Birch.
 He is a great-great-grandson of Frederick Stanley, 16th Earl of Derby, who served as Governor General of Canada and gave the country the Stanley Cup.

 He was educated at Eton College and Sandhurst, then in 1982 was commissioned as a junior officer into the Grenadier Guards.
 After leaving the army, he attended the Royal Agricultural College, Cirencester, to study farming and estate management.

 Career

 Stanley was a merchant banker with Robert Fleming & Company between 1987 and 2001.

 In 1994, he inherited the earldom of Derby and other peerages on the death of his uncle Edward Stanley, 18th Earl of Derby.
 He also inherited the Knowsley Hall estate, with its Knowsley Safari Park and the Stanley House Stud at Hatchfield Farm.
 He also has a family home in Westminster.

 Derby is president of the Liverpool Chamber of Commerce, serves as a member of the University of Liverpool Council (receiving an honorary doctorate (Hon.
 LLD) from the Liverpool University in 2008) and is one of seven trustees of the foundation which funds bursaries to Cameron House pre-prep and prep school in the Royal Borough of Kensington and Chelsea, London.
 Lord Stanley was appointed a deputy lieutenant of Merseyside in 1999, serving alongside Frank Field and Mark Blundell among others.
 He is also the President of the Liverpool College Foundation, a foundation linked to the school of which his predecessor the 14th Earl of Derby was a founder.

 For the coronation of Charles III, Derby was made the Vice Admiral of Lancashire.
 The position had been held by previous Earls of Derby going back to 1569.
 Prior to this appointment, Derby was an honorary Captain in the Royal Naval Reserve.